carlosnakane/microfrontend-experiment/Readme.md

 ## Running

-If all goes well while building, run the follow command:
+If all goes well while building, run the following command:
 ```
 $ docker-compose up
 # or "docker-compose up --build"